-Hanae Mori, designer for films, empress, dies, reports say
+Hanae Mori, Japanese designer for films, empress, dies at 96

 The elaborate costumes she designed for singer Hibari Misora are also well-known among fashion buffs.
 She also designed for the opera, including “Madame Butterfly” in Milan in 1985, and the Noh theater.
 In 2002, she was awarded the Legion of Honor from the French government.

-She is survived by two sons, who are active in her fashion business, Japanese media said.
+She is survived by two sons, who have their own business, seven grandchildren, and several great-grandchildren, the Hanae Mori office said.
 Her husband Ken Mori died in 1996.
 Her grandchildren Izumi Mori and Hikari Mori are fashion models.
+A funeral service was held among family.
+A public memorial service may be held, but details are undecided.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama